-- 1. The characteristics of the groundwater area or basin (such as confined or unconfined aquifer system; alluvial or hard rock geological setting) and related aquifer properties; and, - 2.
-The location and present use of all existing non-project wells that are within 500 feet of and are completed to similar depths as the project well(s); and,

-The distance to surface waters within 500 feet of any Very Low pumping capacity project well(s) or 1500 feet of project well(s) with a capacity greater than 10 gallons per minute (gpm).
+- The characteristics of the groundwater area or basin (such as confined or unconfined aquifer system; alluvial or hard rock geological setting) and related aquifer properties; and. - 2.
+The location and present use of all existing non-project wells that are within 500 feet of and are completed to similar depths as the project well(s), identifying well depths and construction information for existing wells, if known; and, - The distance to surface waters within 500 feet of any Very Low pumping capacity project well(s) or 1500 feet of project well(s) with a capacity greater than 10 gallons per minute (gpm).4